RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-quickstart.md

 aliases: /rs/getting-started/creating-database/redisearch/
 ---

+This quick start shows you how to index documents stored as Redis [hashes](https://redis.io/docs/manual/data-types/#hashes) and run search queries against the index.
+To learn how to index and search JSON documents, see the [Search JSON quick start]({{<relref "/modules/redisearch/search-json-quickstart">}}).

 ## Prerequisites

-For this quick start tutorial, you need:
+For this tutorial, you need:

 - A Redis database with the RediSearch module enabled.
 You can use either: